 First-time applicants must be fingerprinted, pass a background check, and complete the required educational course(s) prior to being issued a badge.

 Your Houston Airports Authorized Signatory will decide the level of access you will be granted, and you will be required to complete and sign a Badge Application Form.
 The form may be completed online, but must be printed and signed by hand.
 Your Authorized Signatory will send the link for the electronic application to be completed and sign his/her parts of the form.

 2. Verifying Identification

-Bring your completed and signed form to an airport badging office, along with two forms of matching identification, one of which must be a primary form.
+Bring your completed and signed form to an airport badging office, along with two forms of matching identification, one of which must establish identity and one for work authorization.
 Please be advised that the names on each form of ID must match exactly, or the vetting process may be stopped in order to give the applicant time to provide identification with exactly matching names.
-You may choose to bring more than two forms of ID.
+It is recommended to bring more than two forms of ID.
 All forms must be written in the English language, legible and unexpired.

 Validation of data from all forms of ID will be conducted.
 Should the applicant refuse or fail to provide a primary form of identification that can be confirmed; he or she must leave the badging office and apply at a later date when he or she has obtained an approved, confirmable form of identification.